ZeroarcSoftware/tabletable/README.md

 To use tabletable:
 - Install the component through NPM
 - Require it
-- Pass it an Immutablejs iterable of rows, a column definition object, and an optional filter handler.
+- Pass it an Immutablejs Sequence of rows, a column definition object, and an optional filter handler.

 Example: